merryroger/slider/README.md

 A simple Javascript slider made for a learning project.
 It supports several transition options and has a number of settings for changing its operating modes.

+You can look at the Slider [demo page](https://merryroger.github.io/slider/en/).

 # Versions

 ## 0.1.3 (2022, June 9)